At a glance

 The US fiscal year runs from October 1 to September 30.
 The budget process begins 12 to 14 months (or more) prior to the start of the fiscal year.
 The majority of federal spending consists of ‘mandatory spending’ and ‘discretionary spending’ (see box); foreign assistance falls under discretionary spending.
 The budget process for discretionary spending can be categorized into three separate phases: 1) development of the president’s budget request, 2) congressional budgeting, and 3) congressional appropriations.

 It is worth noting that this timeline has become increasingly variable in recent years due to political deadlocks and could be particularly unpredictable in 2020 given that it is a presidential election year.

 Types of spending in US federal budget

-Mandatory spending – refers to programs such as Social Security and other entitlements, for which legislation defines criteria for participation, and the government allocates funds for all who are eligible regardless of annual costs to the Treasury.
+Mandatory spending – refers to programs such as Social Security and other social programs for which legislation defines criteria for participation and the government allocates funds for all who are eligible regardless of annual costs to the Treasury.

 Discretionary spending – refers to the share of the budget that Congress decides annually in an appropriations process.
 This is further divided into defense and non-defense discretionary spending (including foreign and development assistance).

 Phase 1: Development of the president’s budget request (May - February)

 Government departments and agencies begin developing budgets in May and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
 The US Agency for International Development (USAID) and the State Department, for example, negotiate major funding levels and policy decisions for each budget line and then share the proposal with the White House’s Office of Management and Budget (OMB).
 From September to November, OMB negotiates funding levels with the heads of government departments and agencies.
 Engagement with OMB from August to September is important.
 At this time, it can receive external input to inform its engagement and negotiation with departments and agencies.